AppGharage/Curriculum/docs/core/README.md

 ## Basic Terminal Usage
 ::: tip
-It's advisable to run a linux based system or a MAC to get used to the commands
+It's advisable to run a linux based system or MAC to get used to the commands
 :::
 * Resources:
     - [Sample](/#)